Double-Anonymous Peer Review

 Is the content of the manuscript rigorous in terms of its scholarship and argumentation?

-5) Please also read the Author Guidelines to further assist you with your review.
+5) Please also read the Submission Instructions to further assist you with your review.

 6) Referees should also assess manuscripts without giving undue weight to the author's style or fluency, although we ask authors to ensure that referees would not have to worry too much about this concern by having their manuscripts appropriately copy edited prior to submitting their paper.

-Once all referee reports, and any necessary author responses, have been received by the editor managing a manuscript's review process, that editor will make an initial decision regarding the manuscript's acceptance, and a final decision will be made in consultation with the other editors.
+Once all referee reports, and any necessary author responses, have been received by the editor managing a manuscript's review process, that editor will make a recommendation regarding the manuscript's acceptance, and a final decision will be made by the editor-in-chief, possibly in consultation with members of the editorial advisory board.
 The author will then be notified of the final decision by the editor managing their paper's review process.

-Revised manuscripts that have been resubmitted after an initial decision recommending a revise and resubmit, or a rejection, will be initially reviewed by the editor-in-chief or the editor who managed the review of the initial manuscript.
-If the revised manuscript is then recommended for peer review, a new editor will be assigned to manage the revised manuscript's review process.
+Revised manuscripts that have been resubmitted after an initial decision recommending a revise and resubmit, or a rejection, will be initially reviewed by the editor who managed the review of the initial manuscript or the editor-in-chief.
+If the revised manuscript is then recommended for peer review, that editor may manage the peer review process for the revised paper or a new editor may be assigned, contingent on whether the previous editor or a new editor would provide the most fair management of the revised paper through its peer review process.